warestack/bda/session3/exercises/exercise2.md

 ### Exercise 2: Downloading and processing text files

-Develop a Python script to download books from the provided URLs using parallel programming techniques.
+Using parallel programming techniques, develop a Python script to download books from the provided URLs.
 The script should efficiently handle the download process in parallel to optimise performance.

 ```python
 urls = [